apinf/docs/docs/research/DDoS-prevention.md

 This document outlines our research on DDoS prevention strategies.

 DDOS attack is type of attack, which causes performance issue to a server, or even sometimes it causes a server to stop functioning.
 The victims of DDOS attacks are usually servers that provies inbound and outbound traffics.
 Also, interfaces that are invovled in exchagenging information throughout the Internet, can be the target of the attacks.
 DDoS attack is launched from numerous compromised devices, often distributed globally in what is referred to as a botnet.
 Motives for these attacks appear equally diverse such as personal reasons, the prestige, criminal, commercial, or ideological in nature.
+People behind the DDoS attacks are,
+Extortionists: They menace to inactivate the web service and then ask for the ransom money to put a stop to an attack.
+Exfiltrators: They use a DoS attack to distract interest from their actual aim – stealing data for money in a form of intellectual property or credit card numbers.
+Hacktivists: They are different than rest of the opponents.
+They are irritated and look for making a political announcement or stand out a focus on a cause.
+Competitors: Your competitors may cause your site inactive to gain an advantage; or they might screen scratch information on your site, for example, to determine and beat your pricing.

 Ahead to mitigating the DDOS attacks, the hardware/software systems must be optimized precisely.
 At software level, consider the following cases for the sake of optimization: